 Like other coastal urban areas, South Florida is a prime target for the illicit drug trade.
 Foreign sources of drugs like cocaine and heroin are shipped to the state.
 In the past, large vessels would offload drugs onto smaller boats that would find smaller remote docs.

-According to a 2018 report from the Medical Examiners Commission in Florida, there were 12,080 deaths in which examiners found common drugs of abuse in people’s systems.
 Most of these deaths involved more than one drug at a time, suggesting that polydrug use is common in Florida.
 It’s also very dangerous.
 Mixing drugs increases your risk of serious side effects and overdose.
 For instance, mixing opioids, alcohol, or other depressants can lead to respiratory depression and death.